 Can mobile technology make us healthier?
 Ever since the first time the telephone was used to transfer an electrocardiogram in 1905, the healthcare industry has been looking for ways to use technology to benefit both the public as well as health professional companies.

 It is only in recent times, however, that technology has allowed patients live, remote one-on-one access to health professionals.
-With the arrival of mobile videoconferencing tools and the wider availability of high-speed internet, the door has been opened to offer quality remote care that relieves financial and time pressure not only for patients, but also for their family.
+With the arrival of mobile videoconferencing tools and the wider availability of high-speed internet, the door has been opened to offer quality remote care that relieves financial and time pressure not only for patients, but also for their family in Canada.

 Telehealth, telemedicine, virtual care, telematics – What is the difference?

 At its core, medicine refers to the provision of clinical services to patients.
 As evolving technology provided us with the means to administer these services remotely, the word telemedicine (from the Greek tele- “at a distance”), was born.